axibase/atsd/configuration/entity_views.md

 Entity views are customized tabular formats for displaying key attributes for entities of the same type, typically belonging to the same entity group.

-Enabled views are listed under the **Entity Views** tab in the main menu.
+Enabled views are listed on the **Entity Views** tab in the main menu.

 ![](./images/entity_views_5.png)